 We hear it all the time during consultations, “We want images like that!”
 Our potential clients then point out a striking image from one of our sample albums showcasing dramatic lighting, beautiful clouds, and a happy bride and groom locked in an epic kiss.
-Here is what you need to know while planning your day to make sure that we are able to capture the same gorgeous moments for you…
+Here is what you need to know while planning your wedding day to make sure that we are able to capture the same gorgeous moments for you…

 Making time for Portraits

 Scheduling is the number one mistake most brides make concerning their wedding photography.
 The best conditions for shooting couple portraits outdoors are 1 hour before sunset.